ChrisH2727/Milestone-3/TEST.md

         - All source data including the current user of the source is displayed in tabular form for any admin user to view

-        - A source list is not avaialable to non admin users
+        - A source list is not available to non admin users

     - **Tested Outcome**
         - Complete inventory of sources and currect users.
 The view is available to both Niels Bohr and Joe Black

             ![Sources and users](testimg/sourceOnLoan.png)

-        - The inventory view is not avaialble to user Fred Hoyle as a user
+        - The inventory view is not available to user Fred Hoyle as a user

             ![Sources and users](testimg/FredsLoan.png)